TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ListModule/UsingEffectively/Index.rst

 Introduction
 ============

-The list module allows you to browse through each page or folder within your site and view all of the records that are stored within it.
+The :guilabel:`Web > List` module allows you to browse through each page or folder within your site and view all of the records that are stored within it.
 The List Module also gives you the ability to create and manage records that don't have a dedicated Module.